What is cactus leather, how is it made, and is it better than real leather?

 Cactus leather is made from the leaves of the Nopal cactus plant.
 The cactus doesn’t need herbicides or pesticides, it is grown in areas with just natural earth minerals alone.

-Best of all, there is no need for irrigation for the cactus plants - they grow with rainwater only, and they grow with rainwater only, which saves tons of water.
+Best of all, there is no need for irrigation for the cactus plants - they grow with rainwater only, which saves tons of water.

 To make cactus leather, mature cactus leaves are harvested without cutting the cactus itself.
 This allows a new harvest every 6-8 months, and a single cactus plant can last 8 years.